 In general, the Plan does not permit loans to Participants from their individual accounts.
-However, outstanding Participant loans transferred into the Plan as a result of plan mergers with, and into, the Plan, such as the VPI Plan Merger and the CMW Plan Merger effective December 31, 2020 and December 31, 2019, respectively, remain outstanding in accordance with the existing terms of the promissory notes and plan loan policies in effect immediately before the respective mergers.
+However, outstanding Participant loans transferred into the Plan as a result of a plan merger with, and into, the Plan remain outstanding in accordance with the existing terms of the promissory notes and plan loan policies in effect immediately before the merger.
 Participant loans are recorded as notes receivable from participants on the Statement of Net Assets Available for Benefits.
 Such Participant loans are valued at the unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis and related fees are recorded as administrative expense when incurred.
-No allowance for current expected credit losses has been recorded on the outstanding Participant loan balance as of December 31, 2020 or 2019.
+No allowance for current expected credit losses has been recorded on the outstanding Participant loan balance as of December 31, 2021 or 2020.

 Indirect Investments in Fully Benefit-Responsive Investment Contracts

-The Plan indirectly invests in fully benefit-responsive investment contracts and security-backed contracts through the Plan's investment in the Vanguard Retirement Savings Trust IV, held as of December 31, 2020 and 2019.
+The Plan indirectly invests in fully benefit-responsive investment contracts and security-backed contracts through the Plan's investment in the Vanguard Retirement Savings Trust IV, held as of December 31, 2021 and 2020.
 An investment contract is a contract issued by a financial institution to provide a consistent return to the buyer of the contract for a specified period of time.
 A security-backed contract has similar characteristics as a traditional investment contract and is comprised of two parts: the first part is a fixed-income security or portfolio of fixed-income securities; the second part is a contract value guarantee provided by a third party.
-Investments in the Vanguard Retirement Savings Trust IV were recorded at a fair value of $80.1 million and $72.8 million as of December 31, 2020 and 2019, respectively.
-Investments in the Vanguard Retirement Savings Trust IV are categorized as common collective trust funds for the years ended December 31, 2020 and 2019 in Note 3, Fair Value Measurement.
-The yield earned by the Vanguard Retirement Savings Trust IV was approximately three percent as of December 31, 2020 and 2019.
+Investments in the Vanguard Retirement Savings Trust IV were recorded at a fair value of $63.5 million and $80.1 million as of December 31, 2021 and 2020, respectively.
+Investments in the Vanguard Retirement Savings Trust IV are categorized as common collective trust funds for the years ended December 31, 2021 and 2020 in Note 3, Fair Value Measurement.
+The yield earned by the Vanguard Retirement Savings Trust IV was approximately three percent as of December 31, 2021 and 2020.

 Administrative costs of the Plan are shared by the Company and Participants, depending upon the type of administrative cost, and are recorded when the expense has been incurred.
 Investment management fees are netted against investment income.